rachelproject/eos-justice/README.md

 ## Clonezilla
 First, make sure disk is MBR formatted https://docs.microsoft.com/en-us/windows-server/storage/disk-management/change-a-gpt-disk-into-an-mbr-disk#:~:text=Back%20up%20or%20move%20all,click%20Convert%20to%20MBR%20disk.

+Converting using a command line
+Back up or move all volumes on the basic GPT disk you want to convert into an MBR disk.

+Open an elevated command prompt by right-clicking Command Prompt and then choosing Run as Administrator.

+Type diskpart.
+If the disk contains no partitions or volumes, skip to step 6.

+At the DISKPART prompt, type list disk.
+Note the disk number that you want to delete.

+At the DISKPART prompt, type select disk <disknumber>.

+At the DISKPART prompt, type clean.

+ Important

+Running the clean command will delete all partitions or volumes on the disk.

+At the DISKPART prompt, type convert mbr.

 Then.
 Disk must be FAT32, mn2f-portable software will convert NTFS to FAT32

 Afer imaging with Clonezilla, a double check can be In the utils folder x64there is a makeboot.bat file which must be run as admin.